 - A superannuation benefit that was NOT the subject of a binding nomination?

-- A share portfolio?
+- A share portfolio solely in their name?

 If the deceased held real estate as joint tenants (eg with a spouse), the title can be transferred by way of survivor-ship.
-We can assist in this respect.

 Jointly held bank accounts will normally be transferred to the surviving party on production of a death certificate to the bank by the surviving party.
-Some banks need persuading that this is all that is required.
-It is very rare for accounts to be held as tenants in common.
-We have assisted many clients in dealing with this problem.

 We organise Probate services that are Fixed Fee, meaning there are no hidden charges.
 Probate services package includes:

 - Application for Probate for Executor named in the Will

 - Court filing